Rocky Mountaineer train planning and travel tips

-The Rocky Mountaineer train across Canada through the Rockies is a great, fantastic adventure of a lifetime, remaining for many a bit of a luxury indulgence, even if you do take advantage of early-booking sales and if you choose the lowest class.
+The Rocky Mountaineer train through the Canadian Rocky Mountains is a great, fantastic adventure of a lifetime, remaining for many a bit of a luxury indulgence, even if you do take advantage of early-booking sales and if you choose the lowest class.
 So choices are important in making the most of what for many is a bucket list item.

 In this story, we discuss a few differences in the two classes Gold and Silver that go beyond what the train notes on its own page about service levels.
 In addition, we’ll discuss the new Gold Deluxe level, added in 2017.
 In addition, go to tourism office pages for each city to find out about city-specific events.
 (Red Leaf was discontinued in 2016, making the Rocky Mountaineer now an “all-dome” tour.)